JustAMurph/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md

 - max-age: to indicate the number of seconds that the browser should automatically convert all HTTP requests to HTTPS.
 - includeSubDomains: to indicate that all web application’s sub-domains must use HTTPS.

-Here's an example of the HSTS header implementation:
+An example of the HSTS header implementation:

 `Strict-Transport-Security: max-age=60000; includeSubDomains`